 1. How can a school apply for more sections?

-Through the CBSE online portal, with updated documents showing the increased built-up carpet area.
+Through the CBSE online portal, with updated documents showing the increased built-up area.

 2. Will CBSE conduct physical verification for section increase requests?